rohith8-31/ShadowFox/README.md

 Gender
 Super Power
 Weapon
+Added methods to:
+Display Avenger details.
-Added methods to display Avenger details and check if the Avenger is a team leader.
+Check if the Avenger is a team leader.
 7️⃣ Web Scraper (Intermediate Task)
 Developed a web scraper using BeautifulSoup.
 Extracted data (titles, links, etc.) from a website.